Efficient flexible boundary conditions for long dislocations: Computational results

 in accordance with the values reported in Table \ref{tab:efficiency_l3=100} and \ref{tab:efficiency_l3=200}.

 From Table \ref{tab:efficiency_l3=100} and \ref{tab:efficiency_l3=200} it can be seen that the efficiency of the rFBC method is remarkable.
-To reach an error of $\approx$\;6--7\,\% (half a Burgers vector) in the maximum amount of bow-out, the PAD method requires a normalized volume of $\bar{V}$\,$\approx$\,3.8, and this leads to $\approx$\,27 ($l_3$\,=\,100\,\AA) and 80 ($l_3$\,=\,200\,\AA) more per-atom force computations for the PAD method.
+To reach an error of $\approx$\;6--7\,\% (half a Burgers vector) in the maximum amount of bow-out, the PAD method requires a normalized volume of $\bar{V}$\,$\approx$\,3.8, and this leads to $\approx$\,32 ($l_3$\,=\,100\,\AA) and $\approx$\,70 ($l_3$\,=\,200\,\AA) more per-atom force computations for the PAD method.
 To reach essentially the same accuracy than the rFBC method for $l_3$\,=\,200\,\AA, a normalized volume of $\bar{V}$\,=\,6.68 is required corresponding to more than 3 mio. atoms.
 In the latter case the PAD method requires more than two orders of magnitude more force computations!

-We remark that the exact speed-ups can be $\approx$\,50--60\,\% less than $\chi$ (which is still very efficient!).
-This can likely be attributed to additional setup times when restarting the energy minimization via LAMMPS in every iteration.
+The exact computing times $t$, obtained using a Lenovo ThinkPad T470s with an Intel i5-7200U processor, are reported in Tables \ref{tab:efficiency_l3=100} and \ref{tab:efficiency_l3=200}.
+We remark that the exact speed-ups are about one third of $\chi$ (which is still very efficient!).
+Since the absolute time $t_\rmh$, spent for solving the harmonic problem \textbf{(H)}, amounts to less than 1\,\% of the entire simulation time (cf. $t_\rmh/t$ in Tables \ref{tab:efficiency_l3=100} and \ref{tab:efficiency_l3=200}), we attribute this to additional setup times when restarting the energy minimization via LAMMPS in every iteration.
 We are planning to optimize this, together with exploring possibly more efficient variants of Algorithm \ref{algo:fbc} (cf. Section \ref{sec:outlook}), and report the results in a future publication.
 Nevertheless we point out that, when using more expensive interatomic potentials with cluster functionals, the reported $\chi$'s can indeed be considered as the speed-ups.